Beratung

 Scientific evaluation

-More than 96 percent of the girls assess Girls'Day as 'good' or 'very good'.
-70 percent got to know professions on Girls'Day in which they are interested.
-38 percent of the girls can imagine working in the field they got to know on Girls'Day.
+More than 94 percent of the girls assess Girls'Day as 'good' or 'very good'.
+68 percent got to know professions on Girls'Day in which they are interested.
+42 percent of the girls can imagine to do an internship or training in the organisation they visited.

 The evaluation shows an opening for gender-specific aspects of vocational orientation and an increased awareness of gender mainstreaming in companies and schools which have taken part several times.
 Girls'Day has a positive influence on the image of technology related professions and yields realistic estimations on behalf of employment outlook, job contents, and basic conditions Scientific publication of evaluation results and further publications in form of scientific papers.